smopen/sigcpp/_posts/2020-07-10-variadic-print-macros.md

 macros to satisfy requirements.
 In the process, the post also touches on the decision (and a need) to use macros instead of function templates.

-There is decidedly not much to the macros, but I chose to describe them because there is much educational value due to some tricky issues that need to be addressed in assembling a practical solution.
+There is decidedly not much to the macros, but I chose to describe them because there is much educational value due to some tricky issues that need to be addressed in a practical solution.
 <!--more-->

 {% include start-aside.html kind="info" %}